 2. Develop a stormwater pollution prevention plan.

 Your plan describes how you will keep pollution from getting into stormwater runoff at your facility.
 It must be completed before you apply for permit coverage.
-More information on how to develop your stormwater pollution prevention plan and a template you can use is available in EPA's Industrial Stormwater Fact Sheet Series (see Sector M: Automobile Salvage Yards).
+More information on how to develop your storm water pollution prevention plan and a template you can use is available in EPA's Industrial Stormwater Fact Sheet Series (see Sector M: Automobile Salvage Yards).

 3. Document your eligibility.

 You will need to assess the potential effects of your stormwater runoff on: